sophiabrothers1/groceryprices/README.md

 -   `scripts` contains the R scripts used to simulate, clean, and test data.

 ## LLM Usage
 This repository uses generative AI ChatGPT for guidance of data simulation and test simulation.
+The full chat history can be found in other/llm/usage.txt.